hotmeshio/sdk-typescript/README.md

 # HotMesh

-**🧠 Workflow That Remembers**
+**Workflow That Remembers**

 ![beta release](https://img.shields.io/badge/release-beta-blue.svg)  ![made with typescript](https://img.shields.io/badge/built%20with-typescript-lightblue.svg)

 HotMesh brings a **memory model** to durable functions.
-Built on PostgreSQL, it treats your database not just as storage—but as the runtime hub for agents, pipelines, and long-lived processes.
+Built on PostgreSQL, it treats your database as the runtime hub for agents, pipelines, and long-lived processes.

 Use HotMesh to: